 Listed below are helpful sites with resources to assist you with topics such as budgeting, credit, financial literacy, financial planning, loan repayment and savings:

-We're excited you're considering our flexible, convenient, and real-world focused Curry College MBA Degree program and we look forward to helping you reach your career goals.
+We're excited you're considering our convenient and real-world focused Curry College Online MBA Degree program and we look forward to helping you reach your career goals.